demisto/content/Packs/PaloAltoNetworks_Threat_Vault/Integrations/Threat_Vault/Threat_Vault_description.md

  ### Activate the API
   1. From the **Site Licenses** page, click **Enable**.
-  2. Select the API Key link.
+  2. Select the **API Key** link.

-  Enter this API key when configuring the AutoFocus integration in Demisto.
+  Enter this API key when configuring the AutoFocus integration in Cortex XSOAR.
-  For more info on activating the license see [Activating AutoFocus Licenses](https://docs.paloaltonetworks.com/autofocus/autofocus-admin/get-started-with-autofocus/activate-autofocus-licenses.html).
+  For more info on activating the license, see [Activating AutoFocus Licenses](https://docs.paloaltonetworks.com/autofocus/autofocus-admin/get-started-with-autofocus/activate-autofocus-licenses.html).